csjoblom/designer-sandbox/README.md

 Adding new plugins
 ------------------
+* cd to your project folder
 * install plugin via bower install <plugin name>
 * add new bower plugin to loadPath in gulpfile.js
 * import <newplugin> in resources/sass/style.scss
-* add any css changes below imports
+* add any css changes below import